The rules and eligibility requirements for the 2018 Online Journalism Awards are listed below. The rules have been updated since the 2017 awards.

 When making your submission, you will be required to include a statement explaining why you believe your entry belongs in the selected category.
 ONA judges have the final say as to whether your entry was entered in the proper size category.
 Entries determined to be mis-entered may be excluded from consideration.

 Entries must be submitted through the online platform.
 To enter, fill out entry forms for each entry across all categories.
 Then pay for the total number of awards entries.
 Entry fees are listed below.
-Submissions closed on Thursday, June 8, 2017 at 11:59p.m.
+Submissions close on Thursday, June 7, 2018 at 11:59 p.m.
 EST.

 For the Technical Innovation award, any company, journalistic in focus or not, may enter a digital tool it created which, in the organization’s estimation, significantly enhances the practice of online journalism.
 The publication date restrictions for this award refer to the date of the initial release or substantial upgrade to this product.
 Judges will weigh the breadth and timeliness of an entrant’s impact on the journalistic community.